Sleep Tips for the Holiday Season

 With the holidays approaching, many parents whose little ones are on a good schedule may worry that sleep will regress over the holidays.
 This is a totally valid concern.
-Between the travel, the constant attention, the excitement, and the plethora of activities taking you away from your normal routine, the holidays can be disastrous to everyone’s sleep schedule, especially infants and young children who have greater sleep needs than adults.
+Between potential travel, the excitement, and the plethora of activities taking you away from your normal routine, the holidays can throw a wrench in everyone’s sleep schedule, especially babies and toddlers who have greater sleep needs than adults.

 Traveling with Baby

-If you’re traveling to visit family and friends, or if company is coming to you, then you’ll have to figure out how to navigate all the excitement that comes with more people and more activities happening.
-Family and friends who rarely get to see your baby are going to want to keep your little one awake to play and take a million pictures.
-Even though it’s going to be very difficult, it’s important that you preserve your child’s sleep.
+If you’re traveling to visit family and friends, or if company is coming to you, then you’ll have to figure out how to navigate all the excitement that comes with more people around and more activities happening.
+Family and friends who rarely get to see your baby are going to want to keep them awake to cuddle, play, and take a million pictures.
+Even though it’s going to be very difficult, it’s important that you advocate for preserving your child’s sleep as much as possible.
 Be firm about your child’s nap and bedtime schedule and stick to it as best as you can.
-Overstimulation plus over-tiredness can cause cortisol levels to spike which can make falling and staying asleep extremely difficult.
+Overstimulation plus overtiredness can cause cortisol levels to spike which can make falling and staying asleep extremely difficult.
 No one wants to play with or take a million pictures of a screaming baby – remind them of this!

-During the holidays, we often try to pack in as many activities as possible during the day.
-Unfortunately, all that carefully planned fun can turn sour really quickly with a cranky, over-tired baby.
-Children who are overtired will undoubtedly revert to some of those bad sleep habits you’ve all worked so hard to prevent.
-If your little one is tired and cranky, you’re all going to have a lousy time.
-Sticking to a schedule and keeping your child well-rested will ensure that the time you do get to spend with friends and family is fun, happy and relaxed.
+During the holidays, we often try to pack in as many activities as possible.
+Unfortunately, all that carefully planned fun can turn sour really quickly with a cranky, overtired baby.
+Children who are overtired will undoubtedly revert to some of those old sleep habits you’ve all worked so hard to eliminate from your sleep repertoire.
+If your little one is tired and cranky, you’re all going to have a lousy time, so sticking to a schedule and keeping your child well-rested will ensure that the time you do get to spend with friends and family is fun, happy and relaxed.

-If your little one is used to taking more than one nap a day, attempt a solid morning nap at the hotel or house where you are staying.
+If your little one is used to taking more than one nap a day, attempt a solid morning nap at the very least.
 Starting the day well-rested allows for more flexibility for later naps to happen on the go.
 Being on the go can get tiring so also keep a close eye on your child’s sleep cues.
 Remember that if naps are short or happen on the go, bedtime might have to be 30-60 minutes earlier than normal, but if naps are on point or you add an extra one in, you may be able to stay out later!

 When traveling, try to keep your baby’s sleep space as close to his or her home space as possible.
 If your little one is used to sleeping in his or her own room, room-sharing on vacation can be overwhelming and lead to tough nights.
 Even sleeping, your baby will be aware of your presence.
 If you’re staying in a hotel, try to book a room with an attached area or a separate room.
 If you’re staying with friends or family, talk with them in advance about having separate spaces for sleeping.
 Home-offices work well as a makeshift nursery!

-Maintaining your little one’s own sleeping space is the best-case scenario to make sure everyone gets a good night’s sleep.
+Maintaining your little one’s own sleep space is the best-case scenario to make sure everyone gets a good night’s sleep.
 If separate spaces just aren’t an option, at least put some distance or some type of barrier between your bed and their crib.
 You can even try to create some kind of partition in the room so that baby can’t see you from their crib.
 I love the SlumberPod for room-sharing during travel (and you can use code OHBABY10 to get $20 off!)

 If you’re exhausted, totally overwhelmed by your child’s sleep habits, or looking for answers to the sleep questions that keep you up at night (literally), then you’ve come to the right place.
 I’m Jamie, founder of Oh Baby Consulting, and my goal is to help your family get the sleep you need to not just survive, but thrive!